-As an industry leader in paints and coatings with extensive expertise in protection and color, several AkzoNobel products were chosen for the restoration process.
-However, it was AkzoNobel’s International brand which provided the exact match for Bluebird’s famous color.
+As an industry leader in paints and coatings with extensive expertise in protection and colour, several AkzoNobel products were chosen for the restoration process.
+However, it was AkzoNobel’s International brand which provided the exact match for Bluebird’s famous colour.

 The boat has been blasted and coated with AkzoNobel’s International Interzinc 72 protective coating and its Interpon 610 TGIC-free polyester powder coating.
 The bodywork has been rebuilt and completed using Cromadex 903 Etch Primer, Cromadex 750 Grey Primer and International Perfection Pro yacht topcoat.